M2 Hills Motorway: Operation

 Tolling became fully cashless with no toll booths 30 January 2012.
 Transurban had originally proposed that it would become cashless from December 2007.

 A major upgrade started in January 2011, with more on-and off-ramps being built, including off-ramps onto Windsor Road eastbound, which was completed in July 2012, and a westbound off-ramp and eastbound on-ramp at Macquarie Park, which were completed in January 2013.
-During the upgrade, the fixed speed camera installed before the Epping/Norfolk Road tunnel was removed in mid 2013, and by November 2014 the speed limit was lifted to 100 km/h limit along the length of the M2.
+During the upgrade, the fixed speed camera installed before the Epping/Norfolk Road tunnel was removed in mid-2013, and by November 2014 the speed limit was lifted to 100 km/h limit along the length of the motorway.

+With its opening, Metroad 2 between North Ryde and Baulkham Hills was re-routed from arterial roads through Epping and Castle Hill to the motorway.
+With the conversion to the newer alphanumeric system in 2013, Metroad 2 was replaced by route M2.

 After initially refusing to include construction of east-facing ramps to Lane Cove Road as a part of the M2 Upgrade Project, Transurban and the NSW Government reached agreement to construct a new on-ramp in February 2013.
-The tolled ramp, which allows southbound traffic from Lane Cove Road to enter the M2 motorway towards Sydney, eliminating the need to travel through the busy Macquarie Park area to enter the motorway through the Epping Road or Macquarie Park on-ramps, opened in July 2014.
+The tolled ramp, which allows southbound traffic from Lane Cove Road to enter the motorway towards Sydney, eliminating the need to travel through the busy Macquarie Park area to enter the motorway through the Epping Road or Macquarie Park on-ramps, opened in July 2014.
 There was no provision for northbound traffic from Lane Cove Road to enter the motorway eastbound, nor for westbound motorway traffic to exit at Lane Cove Road.

-On 20 March 2018, the Government of New South Wales and Transurban started testing driverless cars on the M2 Hills Motorway.
+On 20 March 2018, the Government of New South Wales and Transurban started testing driverless cars on M2 Hills Motorway.
 The launch coincided with the death of a pedestrian struck by a similarly human-supervised autonomous vehicle in Arizona.